-In 1998, a US$275m tax write-off was given to the corporate team of GE after canceling an upgrade development program for the engine which would make the engine capable of 102,000 pounds of thrust.
-At that time, the media went on the attack against GE, especially due to the unit cost of the engine.
+In 1998, a US$275 million tax write-off was given to the corporate team at GE after canceling an upgrade development program for the engine that would have made the engine capable of 102,000 pounds of thrust.
+At that time, the media went on an attack against GE, especially due to the unit cost of the engine.

 The Magic of McNerney

-1997 was the magic year for GE when Jim McNerney entered the position of President at GE, spearheading one of the most significant turnaround strategies seen in the engine industry.
-A year later McNerney and GE leaders traveled the world to acquire some level of enthusiasm for a new version of the GE90, which offered a more capable compressor.
+1997 was the magic year for GE when Jim McNerney entered the position of president of the company, spearheading one of the most significant turnaround strategies seen in the engine industry.
+A year later, McNerney and GE leaders traveled the world to acquire some level of enthusiasm for a new version of the GE90, which offered a more capable compressor.

-Boeing did agree to support a larger GE90 if a sole-source engine deal on the 777 could be reached.
-This was good news and was the beginning of the fightback from GE against the media claims of the program being “dead”.
-By 1999, the shock news of GE being selected for the 777 engines came through and shocked the world.
+Boeing agreed to support a larger GE90 if a sole-source engine deal on the 777 could be reached.
+This was good news, and it was the beginning of the fightback from GE against the media claims of the program being “dead.”
+By 1999, the surprise news of the GE90 being selected for the triple-seven engines had come through.

-In the end, the engine was a success, with Boeing managing to capture the niche market of the 777 and securing 500 orders for the aircraft.
+In the end, the engine was a success, with Boeing managing to capture the niche market of the 777, securing 500 orders for the aircraft.

 As McNerney emphasized, the engine was what was needed to progress the industry further and further into the skies.
-“The GE90-115B is a culmination of our original strategy to build a new centerline engine.
-It hits the sweet spot”.
+“The GE90-115B is the culmination of our original strategy to build a new centerline engine.
+It hits the sweet spot.”

 “I felt vindicated that I had made the right choice in the size and configuration of the engine.
 Good airplanes grow, and they require good engines to grow with them,” wrote retired GE Aviation executive Brian Rowe in his autobiography.